B Tech and Master of Science in Computer Science and Engineering by Research

 India is undergoing a rapid expansion in both academic and industrial sectors in computational natural sciences.
 While training in CNS launches a student into a global scientific manpower market, our intention is to reinforce scientific capabilities within the country.
 Most of the graduating students are expected to be absorbed in the several National universities, research labs or industrial R & D divisions.
 For the rest, cross-disciplinary capabilities are assured to be high, as witnessed from large scale mobility of science graduates towards corporate sector and other arena in several advanced countries.

-B.Tech in Computer Science and MS by Research in Computational Linguistics (5 year Dual Degree)
+B.Tech in Computer Science and Master of Science in Computational Linguistics by Research (5 year Dual Degree)

 Computational Linguistics (CL) deals with understanding and developing computational theories of human language.
 Such theories allow us to understand the structure of language and build computer software that can process language.
 For example, if a query in English, Hindi or Telugu can be processed (that is, analyzed and understood) by the machine, then it can try to find an answer from a given database or from a set of documents.
 A search engine of the future is likely to use such a technology.